Pipe Dream (newspaper): Format

 Pipe Dream also publishes special issues for finals week, summer orientation, the annual Spring Fling celebration, and the NCAA America East Men's Basketball Tournament, among others.

-Pipe Dream Online

-Pipe Dream relaunched its website www.bupipedream.com in the spring of 2012 with improved content and layout.

 Alumni

 Alumni editors and correspondents of Pipe Dream have worked for and are currently working for some of the nation's top media outlets, including the four major New York papers: The New York Times, New York Post, New York Daily News and Newsday.

 Tony Kornheiser, '70, now a famous ESPN personality, was once The Colonial News' sports editor.

 Chris Giarrusso, '97, illustrator of Marvel Comics' Mini Marvels series is a former Fun Page Editor.